-Rather than therapies to “reduce autistic behaviours”, autistic children need to be supported in the full development of their unique autistic potential, and need to be encouraged to follow their intrinsic motivations to explore the world.
+Rather than therapies to “reduce autistic behaviours”, Autistic children need to be supported in the full development of their unique Autistic potential, and need to be encouraged to follow their intrinsic motivations to explore the world.

 For an Autistic person the pathway towards good company is distinctly different from the life trajectory mapped out by the expectations of mainstream culture.
-It’s autism and not OUGHTism.
+It’s ‘autism’ and not OUGHTism.

 Unfortunately both “gay conversion therapy” and “autistic conversion therapy” techniques are still in use today in some jurisdictions.
-This explains why autistic rights activism and neurodiversity rights activism are so important.
+This explains why Autistic rights activism and neurodiversity rights activism are so important.